justinpinkney/justinpinkney.com/content/blog/ukiyoe-yourself/index.md

 ![](./examples/seed0092.png.jpg)
 ![](./examples/seed0094.png.jpg)

+Since this original example I have put a bit more work into testing out these layer swapping ideas.
+You can get code to do it yourself, and see what other weird and wonderful things myself and others have come up with [[stylegan-network-blending:in this post]].

 ## Other thoughts

 I tried using CycleGAN to iron out the defects in the outputs of the combined model.
 Training it to convert from the modified model to the original ukiyo-e faces, but the brief attempts I've given haven't got any good results: